thimc/dl/README.md

 	dl [ -o output ] [ -ax ] url

-Dl is a graphical substitute tool for hget(1) and is used for downloading files from the world wide web.
+Dl is a graphical alternative to hget(1) and is used for downloading files from the world wide web.
 It provides the user with a progress bar, the estimated time when the download will finish and the current downloading speed in a human readable format.

 The -o flag specifies the name of the output file.